Horseland (TV series): Sarah Whitney and Scarlet

 Sarah Whitney is the 12-year-old English-American central character of the series who likes to make friends.
 She is very friendly and loves to encourage others to do their best and have fun.
-She comes from a rich family but does never consider herself better than others because of it.
+She comes from a rich family but does not consider herself better than others because of it.
 She stays more loyal to Molly, Alma, and Bailey, and later Nani when she joins in Season 3.
 Sarah has wavy blonde hair with bleached highlights and baby-blue eyes.
 She also has silver hoop earrings with piercings in her ears.
 Sarah wears a red riding jacket with a matching red necktie and white pants.
 She has been seen at younger ages and in different hairstyles in flashbacks.
-She is voiced by Dana Donlan who also did the voice of Fiona in DinoSquad and Tangerina Torta in the fourth season of the 2003 version of Strawberry Shortcake.
+She is voiced by Dana Donlan.

 Sarah's horse is Scarlet, a purebred black Shagya Arabian mare who has a black mane and tail with red highlights.
 She sometimes carries her tail higher than the other horses, a common trait of Arabian horses.
 Scarlet is fearless, level-headed, and regal.
 She is completely loyal to her owner.
 She is patient and loving, much like her owner, and is great with kids.
 Her symbol is a red crown, representing royalty.
 She is voiced by Andrea Ware.